ClassicPress/ClassicPress-Migration-Plugin/README.md

 Not unless you want to!
 We have some exciting features planned for version 2 and beyond, but they will all be optional and fully backwards-compatible.

-### How may I use this plugin with an unsupported version of WordPress?
+### How can I use this plugin with an unsupported version of WordPress?

+This plugin currently supports migrating from WordPress 4.9.8 through 5.0.0, as well as a few newer development versions.

-If you would like to migrate from a different version of WordPress _AT YOUR OWN RISK_, you can use the following code in your current theme or a mu-plugin to enable the migration:
+If you would like to migrate from a different version of WordPress **at your own risk**, you can use the following code in your current theme's `functions.php` file or a mu-plugin to enable the migration:

 `add_filter( 'classicpress_ignore_wp_version', '__return_true' );`

 ### I need help with something else, what should I do?